Do you have the foundations you need to make books inclusive?

 How much time will participants need to dedicate to the programme?

-The whole programme is designed to fit around work responsibilities.
-It takes place over 8 weeks with a 20 minute video released each week.
-The tasks can take between 30 minutes and 2 hours, depending on how deep each participant wants to go.
-Consultancy sessions are 60-90 minutes long, every fortnight (or every week for VIP) and to get the most out of them it's advised to consider what you want to discuss in advance and send any information and PDFs in advance so that I can prepare.
+The programme is designed to fit around work responsibilities, although you will need to reserve time to dedicate to it.
+At least half a day a week would probably be sufficient.
+The videos are 20-30 minute long and the tasks can take 1-2 hours, depending on how deep each participant wants to go.
+Consultancy sessions are 60-90 minutes long and to get the most out of them it's advised that you consider what you want to discuss in advance and supply any specific questions and PDFs 24 hours prior to the session so that I can prepare.
 Time spent in the discussion space is dependent on how much each participant shares, the peer support each person gives and receives and the number in the team.
+Extra reading is also recommended but the time spent on that is variable.

 How will the consultancy sessions be hosted?